Connect virtual machines created with the classic deployment model with a virtual network or cloud service

-Virtual machines created with the Service Management deployment model are always placed in a cloud service.
+Virtual machines created with the classic deployment model are always placed in a cloud service.
 The cloud service acts as a container and provides a unique public DNS name, a public IP address, and a set of endpoints to access the virtual machine over the Internet.
 The cloud service can be in a virtual network, but that's not a requirement.

 If a cloud service isn't in a virtual network, it's called a standalone cloud service.
-The virtual machines in a standalone cloud service can only communicate with other virtual machines by using the other virtual machines’ public DNS names, and that traffic travels over the Internet.
+The virtual machines in a standalone cloud service can only communicate with other virtual machines by using the other virtual machines’ public DNS names, and the traffic travels over the Internet.
 If a cloud service is in a virtual network, the virtual machines in that cloud service can communicate with all other virtual machines in the virtual network without sending any traffic over the Internet.

-If you place your virtual machines in the same standalone cloud service, you can take still use load balancing and availability sets.
+If you place your virtual machines in the same standalone cloud service, you can still use load balancing and availability sets.
 For details, see Load balancing virtual machines and Manage the availability of virtual machines.
 However, you can't organize the virtual machines on subnets or connect a standalone cloud service to your on-premises network.
 Here's an example:

 If you place your virtual machines in a virtual network, you can decide how many cloud services you want to use for load balancing and availability sets.
 Additionally, you can organize the virtual machines on subnets in the same way as your on-premises network and connect the virtual network to your on-premises network.
 Here's an example:

 Virtual networks are the recommended way to connect virtual machines in Azure.
 The best practice is to configure each tier of your application in a separate cloud service.
 However, you may need to combine some virtual machines from different application tiers into the same cloud service to remain within the maximum of 200 cloud services per subscription.
 To review this and other limits, see Azure Subscription and Service Limits, Quotas, and Constraints.

 To connect virtual machines in a virtual network: